 —The relevant passage is as follows in Paradoxe sur le comédien.
 Ouvrage posthume de Diderot (Paris: A. Sautelet et Cie, 1830):

 L’homme sensible, comme moi, tout entier à ce qu’on lui objecte, perd la tête, et ne se retrouve qu’au bas de l’escalier.

 The man of sensitivity, like me, wrapped up in what is objected to him, loses his head, and only pulls himself together at the bottom of the staircase.

-In Etiquette: the American code of manners: a study of the usages, laws, and observances which govern intercourse in the best circles of American society (New York, 1884), the American author Mary Elizabeth Wilson Sherwood (1826-1903) had in mind a different staircase; she wrote of
+In Etiquette: the American code of manners: a study of the usages, laws, and observances which govern intercourse in the best circles of American society (New York: George Routledge & Sons, ), the U.S. author Mary Elizabeth Wilson Sherwood (1826-1903) had in mind a different staircase; she wrote of:

 that belated wit which the French call “l’esprit de l’escalier”—the wit of the stair-case—the good things which we remember that we might have said as we go upstairs to bed after the party is over.